The Association: Happy Together Again and the 1960s package tours

 Shindig Magazine named the Now Sounds reissue of the album The Association the best reissue of 2013.

 In January 2014 it was announced that both Giguere and Ramos were retiring from touring.
 Giguere intended to move behind the scenes to the group's management, while Ramos's final performance with the group was a cancer benefit concert on February 24, 2014, at the Blue Fox Theater in Grangeville, Idaho.
 Upon returning from spending his 72nd birthday in Hawaii, Ramos died from melanoma on April 30.
 After Ramos' death, former member Paul Holland was brought back into the group, this time as a guitarist/vocalist.

-Since 2014, founding members Jim Yester and Jules Alexander have been leading the current line-up of the Association, which includes Bruce Pictor, Paul Holland, Del Ramos, and Jordan Cole.
+As of 2014, founding members Jim Yester and Jules Alexander led the current line-up of the Association, which included Bruce Pictor, Paul Holland, Del Ramos, and Jordan Cole.
 In the summers of 2015, 2017 and 2018, the Association again joined the 'Happy Together' tour.

 The Association was inducted into the Pop Music Hall of Fame's 2016 class in Canonsburg, Pennsylvania.

 In May 2016 Texas guitarist Paul Wilson filled in for Paul Holland at an Association performance in Monroe, Wisconsin.
 Wilson also subbed for Holland on two occasions in 2018: two shows during the "Flower Power Cruise" in late February in the Caribbean, and then again in May for one show at the Golden Nugget Casino in Las Vegas, Nevada.
 Then in October 2018, Jim Yester was unable to perform two concerts.
-For the appearances in Red Rock, Oklahoma, and Bangor, Maine, the lineup consisted of Alexander, Del Ramos, Cole, Pictor, Holland and Wilson.
-Concerts resumed in 2019 with the regular lineup.
+So for those appearances, in Red Rock, Oklahoma and Bangor, Maine, the lineup consisted of Alexander, Del Ramos, Cole, Pictor, Holland and Wilson.
+Concerts then resumed in 2019 with the regular lineup.